How much does it cost to install air conditioning in Brisbane?

 As a rough guide, an air conditioning installation cost can range from $600-$10,000.
 It all depends on which type of air conditioner unit you go for and what you need it to do, i.e just cool one room at a time or the whole house.

-To find out how much a new air-con unit will cost, contact our friendly team members for expert advice and a free quote.
+To find out how much a new air-con unit will cost, contact our friendly team members for expert advice and a free quote (replacement quotes are free, site visits for fault diagnosis will incur a charge).

 Can you install an AC unit yourself?